adityamawa/iClone/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have any suggestions or improvements.

+## License
+This project is licensed under the MIT License – see the LICENSE file for details.

 ## Acknowledgments